Michigan City, Indiana

 Michigan City is noted for both its proximity to Indiana Dunes National Park and for bordering Lake Michigan.
 It receives a fair amount of tourism during the summer, especially by residents of Chicago and nearby cities in Northern Indiana.
-The lighthouse is a notable symbol of the city and is incorporated in the heading of its sole newspaper, The News Dispatch, and its official seal.
+It is connected to Chicago via the South Shore Line passenger train.

 History

 Michigan City's origins date to 1830, when the land for the city was first purchased by Isaac C. Elston, a real estate speculator who had made his fortune in Crawfordsville, Indiana.
 He paid about $200 total for 160 acre of land.
 The now-closed Elston Middle School, formerly Elston High School, was named after the founder.

 The city was incorporated in 1836, by which point it had 1,500 residents, along with a post office, a newspaper, a church, a commercial district and ten hotels.
 In these six years the town had grown to a size of 15 sqmi.
 That same year, the State Bank of Indiana opened a branch in town.

-Michigan City was the 2nd city in Indiana to decriminalize marijuana, with marijuana laws more liberal than those of Marion County, the first city or county to decriminalize marijuana, allowing medical marijuana to be prescribed as early as 2016.
-Delta 9 is officially decriminalized in Michigan City.
+The adjacent incorporated town of Lakeland was annexed into Michigan City on January 4, 1960.
+This added about 7+1/2 sqmi and 3,000 residents to Michigan City.

 Michigan City hosted the sailing competitions of the 1987 Pan American Games on Lake Michigan.
 Indianapolis, roughly 150 mi southeast, was the host city.